abbasnake/custom-interval-timer/README.md

 - primary/secondary block color
 - global repeat time
 - maybe move mutations to actions, so that more than one mutation can be used in single dispatch/commit
-- check mp3 playback (for decreased sundfile size)
+- check mp3 playback (for decreased soundfile size)
+- add placeholder/lazy loading